 - Example 2: A player chooses to make a fighter at level 1.
 At level 6, she changes to cleric, and then at level 11, changes to a rogue.
 Thus, at level 11, she is a fighter 5, cleric 5, rogue 1, with a total character level of 11.
 Such a character is very self-sufficient, with a wide range of modest capabilities that work well together.

-- Example 3: A player creates a rogue at character creation, and changes to a prowler at level 7.
-At level 12, they change to a brawler, and then at 17th character level, they change to a monk.
-At this point, they are character level 17, with 6 levels in rogue, 5 levels in prowler and brawler, and 1 level in monk.
+- Example 3: A player creates a rogue at character creation, and changes to take prowler level 6 at character level 6.
+At level 11, they change to a brawler (taking the Heroic Tier brawler levels), and then at 16th character level, they change to a ranger.
+At this point, they are character level 16, with levels 1-5 in rogue, levels 6-10 in prowler, levels 11-15 in brawler, and level 16(only) in ranger.
 This character is a monster in melee combat, with great mobility and powerful attacks, whether armed or unarmed.

 Choose a Race